 It was Kelly.

 I looked down at her lifeless body and nearly vomited at the gruesome sight.
 Half of her face was torn off, and her left eye completely vanished from the socket, nowhere in sight.
 Her other eye was wide open and frozen on me, caught in a look of terror, silently asking me, “Why?”
-Some pieces of her breasts and abdomen had been torn away, but the rest of her body was still predominantly intact, leaving most of her to fry in the desert heat.
+Some pieces of her torso had been torn away, but the rest of her body was still predominantly intact, leaving most of her to fry in the desert heat.
 I wanted to hunt down the monster that killed her, but then I couldn’t help but think I was that monster.
 Everything was my fault!
 I was the one who drove her away to be mercilessly slaughtered!
 Then I tried to convince myself it was her fault.
 If she weren’t so caught up in her goddamn dignity, then we would be safe—not out here in this deathtrap—and she had no right to say those things about Zar!
 My mind raced back and forth, trying to place the blame, but soon I stopped, realizing that no good would come of it.

 I fought desperately to hold back, but I couldn’t possibly halt a torrent of emotion this strong.
 Falling to my knees next to her body, I cried more than ever before, so hard that I scarcely had time to breathe.
 More than five percent of the Human race lay dead in front of me, and I could do nothing about it.
 Before I knew it, I found myself lifting the cadaver and pulling it close, holding it against myself.
 As I brought one of my hands up and ran it over her scalp, I felt more bone and blood than hair.
 With her unresponsive body in my arms, I rocked back and forth.
 I was in a state of denial when billions of anonymous people died far out of my sight, and I barely shed a tear; but now, as I held the limp, mangled carcass of one simple person in my arms, I was overcome with despair.
 I cringed when I thought of what her last living moments must have been like, her assailant ripping her apart.
 I couldn’t handle the idea that her last thoughts of me were ones of hatred.